chrsow/PyVirusShare/README.md

 # PyVirusShare
 A Python 3 library to interact with VirusShare API v2.
+Inspired from the latest [update](https://virusshare.com/whatsnew) from VirusShare and the existed tool, [vt-py](https://github.com/VirusTotal/vt-py); a client library for VirusTotal.

 ## Installation
 ```